barumau/pandunia/english/english-pandunia.md

 dystopia - dustopia
 ####E - E
 each other (one another) - ses
-each other (one another, mutually) - unal
+each other (one another, mutually) - semen
 ear - ore
 earlier (before, in the past) - cheno
 earn (gain) - ganya